STXT - Semantic Text

 A template is an STXT document whose namespace is: @stxt.template

-and whose goal is to define the structural rules, value types, and cardinalities of nodes belonging to a specific namespace.
+and whose objective is to define the structural rules, value types, and cardinalities of the nodes belonging to a specific namespace.

-The template system MAY coexist alongside a schema system, since in the end a Template defines the same information as a schema.
+The template system MAY coexist alongside a system with schemas, since in the end a template defines the same information as a schema.

 Template (@stxt.template): com.example.docs